-Northern Ireland: Did anyone warn about Brexit border checks?
+Northern Ireland: Did anyone warn about Brexit checks?

 The CTA was protected because of the joint determination to avoid a hard land border.

-But as prime minister, it was Boris Johnson who signed up instead to the deal creating new border bureaucracy between GB and NI.
+But as prime minister, it was Boris Johnson who signed up instead to the deal creating new border bureaucracy for trade between GB and NI.

 And many loyalists now feel that pushes them further apart from the rest of the UK.

-Note: This piece was first published on 19 April and updated to add David Cameron's comment about the Common Travel Area.